Manacor: Chain, Coercion and House Handover – How Long Did This Remain Hidden?

 Why Did It Go Undetected for So Long?

 Several factors came together here.
 First: dependency and intimidation.
 When a person is intimidated, they remain silent — out of fear of escalation, shame, or concern for children or relatives.
 Second: economic pressure.
 The transfer of property is an instrument of control often carried out behind closed doors and wrapped in notarial formalities.
+Similar economic coercion was reported when a landlord in Manacor was arrested for cutting off tenants' electricity and water and threatening them, described in Manacor landlord arrested for cutting off tenants' electricity and water and threatening them.
 Third: neighborhood blindness.
 Voices in the stairwell, noises at night — many hear them, few intervene.
 In small towns like Manacor there is a tendency not to take conflicts public; however, that does not protect the most vulnerable.

 Aspects That Receive Too Little Attention

 Those who only look at bruises overlook the power of economic violence.
 A property transfer carried out under pressure is a form of abuse with long-term consequences.
 Equally problematic are technical and organizational gaps in enforcement: an ankle monitor alone is not protection if violations are not immediately sanctioned or if monitoring agencies are not connected.
+Other local reports document threats and utility shutoffs that left tenants unprotected, as in Manacor case of threats and utility shutoffs that left tenants unprotected.
 And finally, there is often a lack of cultural willingness to see outsiders’ help as a legitimate intervention — “it’s a private matter,” people say.

 Concrete Solutions for Manacor